 - Start with the readings, but don’t pad your paper with summary.

-- Many students try doing most of their research on the Internet.
+- Many students try doing most of their research using Google.
 Depending on your topic, the Internet may simply not have good sources available.

 - Go ahead and surf as you try to narrow your topic, but remember: you still need to cite whatever you find.
 (See: “Researching Academic Papers.”)

-When asked to submit a short research paper on the place of women in Victorian society, Sally is shocked to learn women couldn’t vote or own property.
+When learning about the place of women in Victorian society, Sally is shocked to discover women couldn’t vote or own property.
 She begins her paper by listing these and other restrictions, and adds personal commentary such as:

 Women can be just as strong and capable as men are.
 Why do men think they have the right to make all the laws and keep all the money, when women stay in the kitchen?
 People should be judged by what they contribute to society, not by the kind of chromosomes they carry.

 After reaching the required number of pages, she tacks on a conclusion about how women are still fighting for their rights today, and submits her paper.

 - Sally has failed to notice that among the readings assigned by her professor is an article exploring how the role of women changed from the beginning of the Victorian period to the end.
 Those readings showed that

 - during the Victorian period, female authors were being published and read like never before